ai-se/softgoals/weekly-reports/2016-01-28/even_smaller/ReadMe.md

+### DE - 10 generations at interval of 1

 Models are sorted below w.r.t to their sizes in descending order

 | Rank | Model | PDF |Report |
 |------|-------|-----|-------|